jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 &= \sum_{n=1}^N\log \lambda(t_n) -  \Lambda^*(\mathcal{T}) \\
 &= \sum_{n=1}^N\log \lambda(t_n) -  \int_0^T \lambda(\tau) d\tau
 \end{aligned}
+$$ (eq:ipp-loglikelihood)

+The first term is the log-likelihood of the specific events at the specific location, $t_n$, that we observe them.
+The second term is the probability that we do not observe them anywhere else within the time interval of interest.
+The difficult part for this equation is the 2nd term which is an integral; however, there are many ways to deal with this.
+For example, we can use a parametric form for the intensity

 $$

-The difficult part for this equation is the 2nd term which is an integral.

-There are many ways to deal with this.
-For example, we can use a parametric form for the intensity which would result in a closed-form integral

-$$
 \lambda(t) \approx \lambda_{\boldsymbol{\theta}}(t)
 $$

+which would result in a closed-form integral.
 For example, we could use a log-linear model, a cox process or a Hawkes process to name a few.
-The game is to 1) use a simple parametric function that has a closed form integral form, or 2) use a more complex parametric function and approximate the integral using quadrature or discretization strategies.
+The game is to:
+1. use a simple parametric function that has a closed form integral form
+2. use a more complex parametric function and approximate the integral using quadrature or discretization strategies.

-See the section ... for more ideas of temporal parameterizations.
+See the section [](sec:evt-param-temporal) for more ideas of temporal parameterizations.

 <!-- In addition, we can also recover the density function from equation [](eq:tpp-density).
 This is given as